-Professional sports have evolved intbig business.
+Professional sports have evolved into big business.
 As a result, international sports law has become a very specific and complex legal field that requires a qualified sports law attorney.

 MONTEBLANC& ASSOCIATES provides clients with innovative strategies for complex legal matters and cases requiring sports law specialists.
 Our attorneys and sports consultants assist higher education, Olympic, amateur, professional and corporate clients with addressing sports-related legal, compliance, regulatory and administrative issues.
-Our areas of practice include: internal investigations; Olympic Committee compliance and investigations; first, second and third division soccer association compliance and investigations; risk management; sports drug testing; sports dispute resolution and arbitration; and corporate governance.
+Our areas of practice include but are not limited to: Olympic Committee compliance and investigations; first, second and third division soccer association compliance and investigations; risk management; sports drug testing; sports dispute resolution and arbitration; WADA cases, Sports contract drafting and review.

 We have divided our Sports Law Services into two distinct areas: Counsel and Dispute Resolution.

-- Negotiations on behalf of clients tsecure best deal possible.
+- Negotiations on behalf of clients to secure best deal possible.

 - Drafting and review of Sports contracts in the following fields: